OfficeDev/office-js-docs-pr.pt-br/docs/publish/publish.md

 Requisitos de implantação de suplemento do Outlook:

-- Office 365, Exchange Online ou Exchange Server 2013 ou posterior
+- Microsoft 365, Exchange Online ou Exchange Server 2013 ou posterior
 - Outlook 2013 ou posterior

-Para atribuir suplementos a locatários, use o Centro de administração do Exchange para carregar o manifesto diretamente de um arquivo ou de uma URL ou para adicionar um suplemento do AppSource.
-Para atribuir suplementos a usuários individuais, é necessário usar o Exchange PowerShell.
-Para saber mais, confira o artigo [Instalar ou remover suplementos do Outlook para a organização](https://technet.microsoft.com/library/jj943752(v=exchg.150).aspx) no TechNet.
+To assign add-ins to tenants, you use the Exchange admin center to upload a manifest directly, either from a file or a URL, or add an add-in from AppSource.
+To assign add-ins to individual users, you must use Exchange PowerShell.
+For details, see [Install or remove Outlook add-ins for your organization](https://technet.microsoft.com/library/jj943752(v=exchg.150).aspx) on TechNet.

 ## <a name="see-also"></a>Confira também